Kansas State Wildcats: Kansas Jayhawks (Sunflower Showdown)

 Historically, neither football program has had sustained success.
 The rivalry intensified for a period in the early 1990s as both teams entered the national rankings.
 In 1991 Head Coach Bill Snyder gained his first win against the Jayhawks and over the next 12 years Kansas would only beat the Wildcats once, in 1992, until KU finally won again in a home game in 2004.
 The rivalry intensified again in the 2000s as Kansas returned to relevance under Mark Mangino and the Wildcats struggled under Ron Prince.

-The Wildcats have won the last 15 meetings in the series, ten under Snyder during his second tenure (2009–18) and five under Chris Klieman.
+The Wildcats have won the last 17 meetings in the series, ten under Snyder during his second tenure (2009–18) and seven under Chris Klieman.

 Since 1969, the two teams have competed for the Governor's Cup.
-Kansas State leads during the Governor's Cup era 31–19–1, but trails in the all-time series, 52–64–5.
+Kansas State leads during the Governor's Cup era 31–19–1, but trails in the all-time series, 54–64–5.